suditaha/threat-hunt-signals0/README.md

 This threat hunt began as an investigation into a publicly shared LinkedIn image that exposed Azure infrastructure details.
 Analysis revealed extensive external reconnaissance activity, including RDP scanning, brute-force authentication attempts, and successful authentication events originating from Uruguay.

 Following successful access, the attacker interacted with the system, reviewed internal files, staged a malicious payload using a double-extension masquerading technique, and executed malware later identified by Microsoft Defender as Meterpreter.
-The payload was ultimately renamed to `PHTG.exe`, launched through a batch-file wrapper, and established outbound communications to infrastructure located in Uruguay over TCP port 4444.
+The payload was ultimately renamed to `PHTG.exe`, executed through `Launch.bat` within the HealthCloud directory, and established outbound command-and-control communications to infrastructure located in Uruguay over TCP port 4444.

 Additionally, the attacker leveraged the legitimate HealthCloud application directory to blend malicious activity into existing organizational infrastructure and maintain persistence.